 Play 'catch the colour'

-Get an adult to call out a colour, then everyone have to run off and find something that colour.
+Get an adult to call out a colour, then everyone has to run off and find something that colour.
 The last person to come back is out of the game.
 Keep going until you have a winner!
 The key is to make it harder as the game goes on, so start with easy nature colours like green and yellow, then end with harder colours like blue and pink.

 Sing songs and tell stories